biyue111/L_AC/README.md

 # L_AC
-This project realise a comiler of language L_AC
+This project realise a compiler of language L_AC

-##The order of basic functions (fonction de base)
+## The order of basic functions (fonction de base)

 0. lit